jovotech/jovo-framework/docs/integrations/README.md

 # Integrations

+> To view this page on the Jovo website, visit https://www.jovo.tech/docs/integrations

 With third-party integrations, you can add more functionality to your voice apps.
+You can find all integrations in the [Jovo Marketplace](https://www.jovo.tech/marketplace).

 * [Databases](#databases)
 * [Analytics](#analytics)